Search

 Saturday, December 20th, 2025

 New to driving in Florida?
 See our complete guide to driving in Florida.
-That article covers practical tips about rental cars.
-It explains how to navigate traffic lights.
-It shows you how to use petrol stations.
-It covers general road rules too.
+That article covers practical tips about rental cars, navigation, petrol stations, and general road rules.

 These laws affect every UK visitor who plans to drive in Florida.